Foresters for the Birds

 In response to declines in songbird populations in New England, Audubon Vermont and Vermont Department of Forests, Parks, and Recreation launched Foresters for the Birds, a program that promotes forest stewardship to enhance bird habitat.
 The success of the program is the integration of silviculture with songbird habitat enhancement.
 The Foresters for the Birds program provides forest stewards with tools for effectively communicating with landowners about the benefits of managing forests with bird habitat in mind.
 Essentially, Foresters for the Birds “lets the birds tell the story about how forests can benefit from thoughtful management,” engaging woodland owners in a positive manner to take stewardship steps on their property.

 The Forestry for Birds programs are built on partnerships among landowners, academics, foresters, non-profit agencies, and government agencies on local, regional, and national levels.
-The program is voluntary, and allows landowners to draw on the parts of the program that work for them.
+The program is voluntary, and landowners draw on the parts of the program that work for them.

 The goals of the program are to: